woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 #.
 Uninstall old packages:

-   .. note:: This will uninstall several packages (including ``tomcat7``).
-Verify that removing these packages will not interfere with other applications running on your system.
-Ensure you do not have another Tomcat (or other server) on port 8080.
+   .. warning:: This will uninstall many packages (including ``tomcat7``, ``posgresql/postgis``, and other common GIS tools).
+Verify that removing these packages will **not** interfere with other applications running on your system.
+Ensure you do not have another Tomcat (or other service) on port 8080.

    .. code-block:: bash